sbrisard/sbrisard.github.io/src/content/posts/20200402-What_is_homogenization-01.md

   from your screen to your eye.

 These three scales must be well separated for the photograph to appear smoothly shaded.
-I other words, the macro scale is much larger than the meso scale, which in turn is much larger than the micro scale:
+In other words, the macro scale is much larger than the meso scale, which in turn is much larger than the micro scale:
 $L\_{\mu} \ll L\_{\mathrm{m}} \ll L\_{\mathrm{M}}$.
 This is the
 so-called assumption of *separation of scales*.